RaphaelHoudouin/movies-recommender-system/README.md

 ### Dataset

-The system utilizes the **TMDB API** to fetch metadata and details for movies.
-This includes information such as genres, tags, keywords, and more, enabling accurate and personalized recommendations.
+The system utilizes the TMDB5000 dataset to fetch metadata and details for movies, including information such as genres, tags, keywords, and more, enabling accurate and personalized recommendations.

 ### Live App